 Outdoor Alliance works to improve access for outdoor recreation through improved legislation, increased funding, and better collaboration with agencies.
 Click on any of the issues below to learn more.

 Recreation Not Red-Tape helps facilitate and improve access to public lands and waters through commonsense updates to agency missions and land managers' priorities.
 Mostly importantly, it will help Congress identify and designate new National Recreation Areas, protecting more places for their recreational values.

 The Land and Water Conservation Fund (LWCF) directs a portion of royalties derived from off-shore oil and gas leasing to fund recreation and conservation projects across the country.
-This essential program—which has funded recreation and conservation projects for more than 50 years—expires in September.
+This essential program—which has funded recreation and conservation projects for more than 50 years—expired in September 2018.